Routes

 Routes are responsible for mapping incoming HTTP requests to their corresponding controller functions.

-To generate new routes you may use the apiato:generate:route
+To generate new routes, you may use the apiato:make:route

 interactive command: